 - Stage 3 is a moderate level of endometriosis in the abdomen, which may create pockets of endometriotic fluid (also known as chocolate cysts or endometriomas) in the ovaries.
 There can also be scar tissue around the ovaries or fallopian tubes.

 - Stage 4 is the most severe form of the condition with a high level of endometriotic implants.
 It presents the possibility of large cysts in the ovaries and scar tissue near the intestines and around the fallopian tubes or ovaries.

 Every patient is different, and not all women who suffer from endometriosis will experience all of the symptoms.
 In fact, around 15% to 20% have no symptoms at all and some only realize that they have the condition when they have difficulty becoming pregnant.

 However, some level of endometriosis pain is a fairly common occurrence.
-The level of pain and range of symptoms do not necessarily correlate with the severity of the disease.
+The level of pain and range of symptoms does not necessarily correlate with the severity of the disease.